Generating new sources of business and revenue.

 Finally:

 If all stakeholders in talent mobility work together, then we can use our collective brainpower to explore all options and opportunities while ensuring budgets are controlled, everyone is paid fairly, and transferees are happy.
+We need to face the cost of talent mobility may be going up.

 If the courts approve the proposed NAR settlement, then the buyer experience is about to change.
 Let me know how I can help.
 To read more about the settlement, click here: nar-settlement-faq-2024-04-04.pdf